ChaseElander/ChaseElander.github.io/assets/images/images.md

-#This is where I stoe images hosted on my site
+#This is where I store images hosted on my site